Hair Loss is inevitable.

 - swelling in your hands or feet,

 - swelling or tenderness in your breasts,

-Dutasteride:Dutasteride is a prescription oral medication.
-It also a DHT Blocker like finasteride, and has similar sexual side-effects for women.
+Duasteride:Dutasteride is a prescription oral medication.
+It is also a DHT Blocker similar to Finasteride, and it also induces similar sexual side effects in women.
 It is not FDA approved.
 However it has been approved for treatment of pattern hair loss in several other countries, and can be prescribed off-label in the United States.